 With the TIMEOUT parameter, you can determine that non-RLS files are to be deleted from the NVS FCT queue.
-When there are no further non-RLS FCT entries for the particular Natural for VSAM session, Natural for VSAM switches to non-conversational mode, which means that Sysplex processing is possible again.
+When there are no further non-RLS FCT entries for the particular Natural for VSAM session, Natural for VSAM switches to non-conversational mode, which means that z/OS Parallel Sysplex processing is possible again.